• Skip to primary navigation

 Clara has been talking about a recipe that only a 5-year-old could dream up.
 She tells me that it’s a “muffin” that includes frosting, crushed graham crackers, butter, and “a pinch of salt”.
 I’m one part curious and two parts nervous about setting her loose in the kitchen to see what happens.

-I’m hoping her inspiration has come from a flurry of cake-baking we’ve been doing to create easy, weeknight-friendly cakes like this household go-to – One-Bowl Chocolate Cake.
+I’m hoping her inspiration has come from a flurry of cake-baking we’ve been doing to create easy, weeknight-friendly cakes like these household go-to options – One-Bowl Chocolate Cake and Easy Vanilla Snacking Cake.
 These are my favorite kind of cakes – just the right size for serving at a meal or two, fun to serve to guests, and don’t require a mixer or a bunch of work.
 Applesauce cake our latest favorite.
 Read on for a few tips to make this snack cake that is great for fall.

 Applesauce in a jar on a grey countertop